 The standout building efficiency success story is lighting.
 Light-emitting diodes (LEDs) increased achievable energy efficiency roughly ten-fold.
 Where a standard incandescent bulb is capable of 13 lumens of light per watt of power, a LED can provide around 120.
 Driven by this performance, LEDs grew from 5% of the lighting market in 2013 to 40% in 2018.

 But this success contrasts with the other components of building efficiency.
 Heating systems, cooling systems and appliances have recorded some efficiency gains.
 But these haven’t been fast enough.
 The improvement pathway for them is more incremental.
 And so it is, for the building sector as a whole.
-Some of the most common construction hazards are also believed to have had an adverse effect on the building efficiency.

 We can contrast this with the power generation and transport sectors, which are also big carbon emitters.
 In both, there are game-changing technologies already in view.
 Renewables and electric vehicles are already viable.
 It is now a question of adoption, and bending the cost curve downwards.

 For buildings, there is more to do.
 The pace of innovation needs to increase.
 But there is also a bigger role for regulation.